Netflix/falcor/documentation/jsongraph.md

 }
 ~~~

-And the returned response from server looks as follos:
+And this is what set operation must return to update the client:

 ~~~js
 // JSON Graph Envelope response